 Some could even argue that Yahoo for Chrome is more malicious and deceptive since the extension has a large number of aggressive permissions which might exceed permissions set by malicious browser extensions.

 For example, the Yahoo for Chrome extension has permission to read and change your data on all flickr.com sites, all staticflickr.com sites, and all yahoo.com sites.
 It also has permission to read a list of your most frequently visited websites, change your search settings to: search.yahoo.com, and read and change your bookmarks.

 The Yahoo for Chrome extension is also advertised on malicious websites, illegal websites, and websites that contain prohibited content.
-We were able to locate and ad for Yahoo for Chrome on an illegal media streaming webpage alongside advertisements that promoted rogue software, adware, and malware.
+We were able to locate an ad for Yahoo for Chrome on an illegal media streaming webpage alongside advertisements that promoted rogue software, adware, and malware.
 This could additionally mean that if you find Yahoo for Chrome installed on Chrome without your consent it is likely that malware has infected your computer since Yahoo for Chrome may be advertised alongside malicious software.

-If Yahoo for Chrome has installed onto Google Chrome without your knowledge we recommend that you remove Yahoo for Chrome from Chrome, uninstall any unwanted programs, scan your computer for malware, and repair any leftover settings that may have been corrupted with a reputable tool.
+If Yahoo for Chrome has been installed onto Google Chrome without your knowledge we recommend that you remove Yahoo for Chrome from Chrome, uninstall any unwanted programs, scan your computer for malware, and repair any leftover settings that may have been corrupted with a reputable tool.

 Yahoo for Chrome Removal Guide